bazmatic/astrovoid/tests/README.md

-# Unit Tests for Asterdroids
+# Unit Tests for ASTER VOID

-This directory contains unit tests for key functions in the Asterdroids game.
+This directory contains unit tests for key functions in the ASTER VOID game.

 ## Running Tests